ys-lin14/warframe-exploration/README.md

 #### Results:
 - Stored and accessed data in a local MySQL database using Python
 - Visualized user reviews using wordcloud
-- Extracted and visualized 'n/10' ratings from user reviews using regex and Seaborn.
+- Extracted and visualized 'n/10' ratings from user reviews using regex and Seaborn
-- Examined user review sentiment using VADER.
+- Examined user review sentiment using VADER
-- Performed polynomial regression on the number of inactive players using NumPy.
+- Performed polynomial regression on the number of inactive players using NumPy
-- Assessed polynomials using residuals and sklearn cross validation.
+- Assessed polynomials using residuals and sklearn cross validation

 #### References
 *Warframe* [Game].
 (2013).
 London (Ontario): Digital Extremes.